Azure/bicep-registry-modules/modules/database/mysql-single-server/README.md

 # Azure MySQL Database

-This module deploys a MySQL database in Azure.
+This module deploys a MySQL database.

 ## Description